AustinReese/UsedVehicleSearch/README.md

 ## Specific Future Implementations
 *  Remain on the form page when a search yields no results

-* Allow for filtering between two values for fields such as price and odometer (in progress)

 * Pivot to multiprocessing to allow for many requests to be made at once, speeding up the scraper exponentially

 * Track which cities have been scraped recently to add order to the scraping process